WojciechowskiPiotr/cml-terraform-converter/README.md

 ## Usage

 First, export the lab topology from Cisco Modeling Labs to the YAML file and store it in the project folder.
-Log into your Cisco Modeling Labs instance to export the lab, enter the lab you want to export from the top menu, select Lab->Download Lab, and save the file.
+Log into your Cisco Modeling Labs instance to export the lab, enter the lab you want to export from the top menu, select Lab → Download Lab, and save the file.

-To convert lab into Terraform files use the following command: `cml2tf -i lab.yaml` where _lab.yaml_ is the name of the exported file.
+To convert a lab into Terraform files, use the following command: `cml2tf -i lab.yaml` where _lab.yaml_ is the name of the exported file.

 As a result of running the script, a new folder _lab_ will be created.
 The folder name is always the same as the exported YAML filename.
 It contains two files: _variables.tf_ and _main.tf_.
 The first file contains variables like CML server URL, login, and password.
 Edit this file, providing the correct credentials.
 The _main.tf_ has the topology for Terraform.